eme64/blog/_posts/2024-12-24-Intro-to-C2-Part04.md

   - RangeCheck elimination: main-loop handles iterations where the RangeCheck is known to pass, pre and post loop handle the iterations before and after.
 - Auto vectorization (main-loop).

+Additionally, there are some "splitting" optimizations: we split operations (e.g. add) through phis, i.e. to both merged branches, if our heuristic says that this is profitable (e.g. can be constant folded on one path).
+We also split ifs through phis.
+We do these "splitting" operations during loop opts because this allows us to have loop structure information that is not available during IGVN.

 **Example**

 Let us look at the example from [Part 3](https://eme64.github.io/blog/2025/01/23/Intro-to-C2-Part03.html), and enable loop opts tracing.